 What Is Cellular Aging?

 Cellular aging is referred to as cellular senescence.
 Cellular aging is a defense mechanism of the cell to prevent further damage.
 The cell becomes incapable of re-entering the cell cycle.
 The aging cell is larger when compared to surrounding cells.
 Older cells do not divide further.
 Cell division of aging cells can lead to some errors and can harm themselves or the surrounding tissues.
-It takes around six weeks for a normal cell to turn into a senescent, aging cell.
+A normal cell takes around six weeks to become a senescent, aging cell.

 What Causes Cellular Aging?